 A simplified block diagram of a modern primary surveillance radar

-En-route air traffic control (ATC) PSRs use the frequency band 1 215-1 350 MHz (up to 1 370 MHz in some Countries), the airport-area ATC PSRs use the frequency band 2 700-2 900 MHz, and the airport-surface PSRs use the frequency bands 9 000-9 200 MHz or 15.7-16.2 GHz.
-The system characteristics and protection criteria for the en-route ATC PSRs are found in Recommendation ITU-R M.1463, the airport-area ATC PSRs are found in Recommendation ITU-R M.1464, the 9-GHz airport surface PSRs are found in Recommendation ITU-R M.1796, and the 16 GHz ATC airport surface PSRs are found in Recommendation ITU-R M.1730.
+En-route air traffic control (ATC) PSRs currently use the frequency band 1 215-1 350 MHz (up to 1 370 MHz in some Countries) and the airport-area ATC PSRs use the frequency band 2 700-2 900 MHz.
+The system characteristics and protection criteria for the en-route ATC PSRs are found in Recommendation ITU-R M.1463 and the airport-area ATC PSRs are found in Recommendation ITU-R M.1464.
 PSRs may be located at other locations than at airports according to the operational requirement.

 A1.2 Transmitters

-ATC PSRs peak output power range from 25 kW solid-state transmitters to high power 5 MW klystron transmitters.
+ATC PSRs peak output power ranges from 25 kW solid-state transmitters to high power 5 MW klystron transmitters.
 They use a variety of modulations including continuous wave pulses, linear frequency modulated (chirped) pulses, and non-linear frequency modulated (chirped) pulses.
 PSRs utilize either a single frequency or multiple frequencies with and without sub-carrier frequencies for frequency diversity for target detection enhancement in poor weather.

-The system characteristics for some ATC en-route PSRs operating in the frequency band 1 215-1 390 MHz, found in Recommendation ITU-R M.1463, are provided in Table A1-1:
+A subset of the system characteristics for three sample ATC en-route PSRs operating in the frequency band 1 215-1 390 MHz, found in Recommendation ITU-R M.1463, are provided in Table A1-1:

 Table A1-1

-Characteristics of air traffic control, en-route primary surveillance radars operation in the frequency band 1 215-1 390 MHz
+Sample of Characteristics of air traffic control, en-route primary surveillance radars operation in the frequency band 1 215-1 390 MHz